sappykun/PEAK-SpawnPoolControl/README.md

 This will load a JSON file from `BepinEx/configs/SpawnPoolControl/something.json`, which will dictate how items are spawned.

+**This config option is blank by default and will need to be set manually.** Run the game once to generate the config, then set the value to the name of your file.

+---

 <details>
   <summary>Click to see an example of a config file</summary>